PeltzLab-Stanford/mMap/CONTRIBUTING.md

-planned, written, and optimized by Ahmed Arslan.
+planned, written, optimized and maintained by Ahmed Arslan.